 - SECTION 1.
-Section 39003 of the Health and Safety Code is amended to read: - amended to read: 39003.
-The State Air Resources Board is the state agency - 4 charged with coordinating efforts to attain and maintain ambient - 5 air quality standards, to conduct research into the causes of and - 6 solution to air pollution, to monitor, track, and regulate the - 7 sources and reduce emissions of gases known to that cause - 8 global warming, and to systematically attack the serious problem - 9 caused by motor vehicles, which is the major source of air 10 pollution in many areas of the state. - 11 SEC.
-2. Chapter 7 (commencing with Section 42875) is - 12 added to Part 4 of Division 26 of the Health and Safety Code, to - 13 read:
+Section 39003 of the Health and Safety Code is amended to read: - 3 39003.
+The State Air Resources Board is the state agency - 4 charged with coordinating efforts to attain and maintain ambient - 5 air quality standards, to conduct research into the causes of and - 6 solution to air pollution, to monitor and regulate the sources and - 7 reduce emissions of gases that cause global warming, and to systematically attack the serious problem caused by motor vehicles, which is the major source of air pollution in many areas of the state.